GerritCodeReview/homepage/pages/site/publishing-gerrit-docs.md

     Where:

     *  TITLE_NAME is the title of the topic.
-    *  SIDEBAR_NAME is one of the following values:
-       *  gerritsidebar: This sidebar is used for most topics.
-       *  errors_sidebar: This sidebar is used for error messages.
-       *  cmd_sidebar: This sidebar is used for the command reference topics.
-       *  restapi_sidebar: This sidebar is used for the REST API reference.
-       *  userguide_sidebar: This sidebar is used for the Gerrit User Guide (currently in alpha
     *  FILENAME is the output name of the file.
 This name MUST be unique.

 1. Author your topic using the Kramdown Markdown.